jsr512/shopping-made-easy/README.md

 # shopping-made-easy

-Chooses from favorite recipes and generates organized shopping list
+Chooses randomly from a list of favorite recipes and generates organized shopping list sent via email

-## Installation
+## Installation and Setup

-Fork the repo from https://github.com/jsr512/shopping-made-easy
+Fork the repo from: https://github.com/jsr512/shopping-made-easy

 Create a local repository with the name easy-shopping then navigate to this using the command line